-Last week, we began a discussion about digital menu boards, covering some of the basics, including why restaurants are choosing to implement them.
-This week, we’ll take a look at the opportunity costs of waiting to deploy a digital program, and find out why investing in quality content is still one of the smartest moves you can make if you choose to deploy a digital menu board program.
+Earlier, we began a discussion about digital menu boards, covering some of the basics, including why restaurants are choosing to implement them.
+This week, we’ll take a look at the opportunity costs of waiting to deploy a digital menu program, and find out why investing in quality content is still one of the smartest moves you can make if you choose to deploy this solution in quick service restaurant environment.

 Come back next week when we’ll talk more about digital menu boards in QSR environments, in particular why the upfront cost of implementation should not be as big a consideration as it might initially seem (hint: ROI).
-And if you’ve already decided that digital menu boards are right for your business, simply request a quote online or call (800) 628-3603 today and RedyRef will be there every step of the way to ensure your company’s unique signage needs and goals are met.
+And if you’ve already decided that digital menu boards are right for your business, simply request a quote online or call (800) 628-3603 today and REDYREF will be there every step of the way to ensure your company’s unique signage needs and goals are met.